 Instructions

-- Prepare the dip: In a skillet, heat olive oil over medium heat.
-Add garlic and sauté until fragrant, about 1 minute.
+- Prepare the dip: Heat olive oil in a skillet over medium heat.
+Sauté garlic for about 1 minute until fragrant.

-- Add the chopped spinach and cook until wilted – approximately 3-4 minutes.
-Stir occasionally to avoid burning.
+- Add chopped spinach and cook until wilted, about 3-4 minutes, stirring to avoid burning.

-- Transfer spinach and garlic mixture to a mixing bowl.
-Add cream cheese, sour cream, Parmesan, mozzarella, and diced artichoke hearts.
-Season with salt and pepper.
-Mix until thoroughly combined.
+- Transfer the spinach and garlic to a mixing bowl.
+Stir in cream cheese, sour cream, Parmesan, mozzarella, and diced artichokes.
+Season and mix until smooth.

-- Preheat oven to 375°F (190°C).
-Spread the dip mixture evenly in a small oven-safe dish and bake for 15 minutes or until bubbly and golden on top.
-Set aside to cool slightly.
+- Preheat the oven to 375°F (190°C).
+Spread the dip into a small oven-safe dish and bake 15 minutes until bubbly and golden.
+Let rest briefly.

-- Make the Almond Flour Crackers: In a bowl, whisk together almond flour, flaxseed meal, baking powder, garlic powder, rosemary, and salt.
+- Make the crackers: Whisk almond flour, flaxseed meal, baking powder, garlic powder, rosemary, and salt in a bowl.

-- Beat egg and combine with olive oil before mixing into the dry ingredients until dough forms.
+- Beat the egg, combine with olive oil, and fold into the dry mixture until a dough forms.

-- Bake for 12-15 minutes or until edges are golden.
-Cool completely before carefully separating crackers.
+- Bake 12-15 minutes until edges brown.
+Cool completely to crisp before separating crackers.

 Tips for Success

-- Make the dip a day ahead and refrigerate-the flavors intensify beautifully overnight!
+- Make the dip a day ahead and chill — flavors deepen and texture firms for easier reheating.

 Serving Suggestions